-FST1080 (Arranged) 1 cr. hrs.
+FST1080 (Arranged) 1 cr. hr.
 Self-Contained Breathing Apparatus

-Prerequisite: FST1050 or instructor consent.
+Prerequisite: FST1050 with a minimum grade of C or instructor consent.

 An advanced course is designed to instruct the student in the use of the SCBA functions for all purposes of safe firefighting and the importance of personal safety.

-FST1110 (Arranged) 1 cr. hrs.
+FST1110 (Arranged) 1 cr. hr.
 Vehicle Fire Fighting